 - ArcGIS GeoEvent Server—Creates an ArcGIS Server site that allows you to stream real-time data for viewing and analysis.

-The General Configuration Parameters Details page opens.
+The General Configuration Parameters Details page appears.

 - Choose the AWS Region in which you want your resources deployed.

 - Choose the operating system to be used on your Amazon Elastic Compute Cloud (EC2) instances: either Ubuntu or Windows.
+If you chose to include ArcGIS Notebook Server in your deployment, Ubuntu is selected by default and cannot be changed.

 - Type a name for your deployment.
 This name must be unique.
 When Cloud Builder verifies the name is unique, you'll see a verified symbol .